 4. Place the actuator body (7) (fig. A-4) on the edge of the table, mounting flanges closest to the assembler with the counter-bores facing up.
-Insert the pinion shaft (1) through the bore on either side of the actuator body with the key ways facing back toward the mounting flanges and up away from the table with the center line of the key ways pointing in the position as shown in figure A-4.
+Insert the pinion shaft (1) through the bore on either side of the actuator body with the key ways facing back toward the mounting flanges and up away from the table with the center line of the key ways pointing toward the center of the tapped hole shown in figure A-4.
 Center the pinion in the actuator body.